 Dr. Suzina is a prolific researcher, editor and writer, and lecturer on communications in several countries.
 She has published and coordinated publications in English, Spanish, Portuguese and French.
 She is co-editor of the Bulletin of Latin American Research (BLAR), published by the Society of Latin American Studies (SLAS).
 She has also volunteered with Brazilian and Latin American organizations to train young communicators motivated to promote causes, by organizing seminars, producing manuals, and planning campaigns.
 For around 15 years, Dr Suzina also worked as specialist in communication and social change with expertise in social organizations and corporate social responsibility, mainly in the fields of children’s rights and nature conservation.

 Together with Professor Thomas Tufte, she has been leading a series of activities around the global legacy of the Brazilian educator Paulo Freire in communication, development and social change.

 Dr Suzina graduated with a bachelor's in Journalism (UEPG, 1998) with compliments for the final essay discussing community newspapers.

-Dr Suzina has also received an International Award for Excellence in Journalism – National Level, from International Catholic Union of Press.
-Her dissertation was also nominated by Professors Marc Lits (Belgium), Thomas Tufte (UK) and Cicilia Peruzzo (Brazil) for the Award for the Best Dissertation of the Activism, Communication and Social Justice Interest Group from the International Communication Association (2019).
+Dr Suzina has received an International Award for Excellence in Journalism – National Level, from International Catholic Union of Press.
+Her dissertation was nominated by Professors Marc Lits (Belgium), Thomas Tufte (UK) and Cicilia Peruzzo (Brazil) for the Award for the Best Dissertation of the Activism, Communication and Social Justice Interest Group from the International Communication Association (2019).

 Current research and collaborations